-The responsibility for agreeing the appraisal and remuneration of the Chief Officers lies with a sub-committee of this group.
-Senior appointments are also the responsibility of a sub-committee, although there is a process to ensure that there are no objections to the recommended candidate from any Cabinet members prior to the offer of a senior position.
+The responsibility for agreeing the appraisal and remuneration of the Chief Officers lies with a Member panel.
+Senior appointments are also the responsibility of a Member panel, although there is a process to ensure that there are no objections to the recommended candidate from any Cabinet members prior to the offer of a senior position.